Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 This term must be absorbed by a controlled quantity to close the energy identities of steps \ref{1O} to \ref{4O}.
 However it has the same $r$ weight as the positive main term controlled by the energy.
 The strategy is then to apply Cauchy-Schwarz inequality to turn this interaction term into a product of $L^2$ norms.
 Thereafter we use the smallness of $q_0Q$ to absorb it.
 For a more precise description, c.f.\ for instance section \ref{rpoverview}.

 Because the main term controlled by the energy is proportional to $|D \phi|^2$, we also need to use Hardy-type inequalities throughout the paper, to absorb any term proportional to $|\phi|^2$.
 These estimates are proven in section \ref{section2}.
+More details on each step are provided in the subsequent sub-sections.